 - Compulsory union dues paid by either parent

 Situations like self-employment can cause difficulty when determining child support payments.

 The Math Behind Child Support

-Statewide Uniform Guideline, which originated the computation, also delivers a detailed explanation: CS stands for the child support, the amount to be determined, or the x one might recall from high school algebraic equations.
-H% is the percentage of time the when the high earner has the primary responsibility for the children.
+- H% is the percentage of time when the high earner has the primary responsibility for the children.
 “Primary responsibility” is a term defined by the courts in case law.
-So, for instance, school time can be included or excluded depending on who the primary caretaker is, or on who is paying the tuition.
+So, for instance, school time can be included or excluded depending on who the primary caretaker is or who is paying the tuition

 Once the number is input into the formula, it will look like this:

 - Child support = 0.325*[4,500 – (0.3*6,300)]; and